Swedish Meteorological and Hydrological Institute: History

-On 1 January 1873, Statens Meteorologiska Centralanstalt was founded, an autonomous part of the Royal Swedish Academy of Sciences, but the first meteorological observations began on July 1, 1874.
+On 1 January 1873, Statens Meteorologiska Centralanstalt was founded, an autonomous part of the Royal Swedish Academy of Sciences, but the first meteorological observations began on 1 July 1874.
 It was not until 1880 that the first forecasts were issued.
 The latter will be broadcast on Stockholm radio from 19 February 1924.

 In 1908, the Hydrographic Office (Hydrografiska byrån, HB) was created.
 Its task is to scientifically map Sweden's freshwater and collaborate with the weather service in taking certain weather observations such as precipitation and snow cover.
-In 1919, the two services merged and became the Statens Meteorologisk-Hydrografiska Anstalt (SMHA).
+In 1919, the two services merged and became the Statens meteorologisk-hydrografiska anstalt (SMHA).

 In 1945, the service was renamed Sveriges meteorologiska och hydrologiska institut.
 Prior to 1975 it was located in Stockholm but after a decision taken in the Riksdag in 1971 it was relocated to Norrköping in 1975.

 Staff and organisation

-SMHI has offices in Gothenburg, Malmö, Sundsvall and Upplands Väsby, on top of its headquarter.
+SMHI has offices in Gothenburg, Malmö, Sundsvall and Upplands Väsby, as well as its headquarters.
 To the Swedish public SMHI is mostly known for the weather forecasts in the public-service radio provided by Sveriges Radio.
 Many of the other major media companies in Sweden also buy weather forecasts from SMHI.

 SMHI has about 650 employees.
-The research staff includes some 100 scientists at the Research Unit, where the Rossby Centre is part of.
+The research staff includes some 100 scientists at the Research Unit, which includes the Rossby Centre.
 The research division is divided into six units: